ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 In addition to protocol and path selection properties, the transport parameters may also contain Generic and/or Specific Protocol Properties (see
 {{protocol-props}}).
-These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate connection establishment.
+These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate Connection establishment.

 ### Transport Parameters Object

-All transport parameters used in the pre-establishment phase are collected in a TransportParameters object that is passed to the Preconnection object.
+All transport parameters used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.

 ~~~
-transportParameters := NewTransportParameters()
+TransportParameters := NewTransportParameters()
 ~~~

-The Individual parameters are then added to the TransportParameters object.
+The Individual parameters are then added to the TransportParameters Object.
 While Protocol Properties and Application Intents use the `add` call, Transport Preferences use special calls for the levels defined in {{transport-params}}.

 ~~~
-transportParameters.add(parameter, value)
+TransportParameters.Add(parameter, value)

-transportParameters.require(preference)
+TransportParameters.Require(preference)
-transportParameters.prefer(preference)
+TransportParameters.Prefer(preference)
-transportParameters.ignore(preference)
+TransportParameters.Ignore(preference)
-transportParameters.avoid(preference)
+TransportParameters.Avoid(preference)
-transportParameters.prohibit(preference)
+TransportParameters.Prohibit(preference)
 ~~~

-For an existing connection, the Transport Parameters can be queried any time by using the following call on the Connection object:
+For an existing Connection, the Transport Parameters can be queried any time by using the following call on the Connection Object:

 ~~~
-transportParameters := connection.getTransportParameters()
+TransportParameters := Connection.GetTransportParameters()
 ~~~

-Note that most properties are only considered for connection establishment and can not be changed after a connection is established; however, they can be queried.
+Note that most properties are only considered for Connection establishment and can not be changed after a Connection is established; however, they can be queried.
 See {{introspection}}.

 A Connection gets its Transport Parameters either by being explicitly configured